SunStarSys/www/content/essays/ia.md

 ### Introduction

-To me, Information Architecture covers the entire gamut of technologies relevant to the design, presentation, relationships, and architectural constraints that cover every URL you serve over http(s), both publicly and privately.
+To me, Information Architecture **organizes** the entire gamut of technologies relevant to the design, presentation, relationships, and architectural constraints that cover every URL you serve over http(s), both publicly and privately.
 This essay is a high-level survey of my expertise in these areas; it is far from comprehensive given the vast field it intends to cover.